J535D165/PublicSectorNL/README.md

 ### University Medical Centers

-University medical centers are hospitals with a close relationship between the medical faculty and the hospital.
+*University medical centers are hospitals with a close relationship between the medical faculty and the hospital*

 * Erasmus Medical Center
     * [Bioinformatics](https://github.com/ErasmusMC-Bioinformatics)